Do you need to be paying sales tax? Check out our nexus calculator.

 Talk to a sales tax expert

-Understanding the statute of limitations for sales tax audits is crucial for businesses of all sizes.
-This time limit sets boundaries on how far back tax authorities can examine your records and assess additional taxes.
-However, these limitations aren't always straightforward, and various factors can extend or modify these periods.
+The sales tax audit statute of limitations is a time limit that sets boundaries on how far back tax authorities can examine your records and assess additional taxes.
+That sounds simple enough.
+But these limitations aren't always straightforward—and various factors can extend or modify these periods.

-What is the Statute of Limitations?
+What Is the Sales Tax Audit Statute of Limitations?

 The statute of limitations for sales tax audits represents the legal time frame during which state tax authorities can audit your business's tax records and assess additional taxes, penalties, and interest.
 This period typically begins from the date a tax return was filed or the date it was due, whichever is later.

-Standard Time Limits by State
+Sales Tax Audit Time Limits by State

 While the statute of limitations varies by state, most follow these general guidelines: